WELCOME TO THEOLOGICAL PERSPECTIVES

 For those who believe God is a family of God Beings, the word God is considered a family name.
 There is one God family which is presently made up of the Father and the Son.
 It is believed this is an “open family” where, through resurrection from the dead, humans can become members of this God family and virtually become God as God is God.
 The concept of a Trinitarian God is seen as opposed to the concept of humans becoming members of “the God family” because it is believed Trinitarianism teaches God is a closed family.
 It must be understood, however, that Trinitarian theology does not teach God is a closed family of Beings.
 Under Trinitarianism, God is not a family of separate individual Beings.
 God is a single Being of indwelling entities of Father, Son and Spirit.
 Some Trinitarians teach that the human race is centered in this indwelling relationship of Father, Son and Spirit, a concept discussed in Part Twenty-Six of this series.

 The plurality in God seen by Trinitarians is not that of separation but of indwelling distinctions.
 It’s analogous to the sun being attributes of fire, heat and light which act as one but can be distinguished from one another.
 Trinitarians see God as a single Being of Father, Son and Spirit indwelling each other.
-These indwelling distinctions are viewed as being of one mind and power and always acting as one.
+These indwelling distinctions are viewed as being of one mind, will and power and always acting as one.
+Therefore, they can never act independently of each other.
+They can never oppose one another.

 The concept of God as a family of separate Beings is not found in Trinitarianism.
 It should be pointed out that while God is not seen as a family of Beings in either Trinitarianism or Unitarianism, both positions allow for God to have a family.
 Humans becoming sons of God through Christ, who himself became a Son of God through Divine birth and resurrection from the dead, is clearly indicated in the Scriptures.

 It is sometimes argued that if the writer of the Shema had wanted to express an absolute oneness of God he would have used the Hebrew word yachid in the Shema rather than echad.
 The Hebrew word yachid is felt to express the idea of absolute oneness in the OT.
 For example, in Genesis 22:2a God says to Abraham, "Take your son, your only (yachid) son, Isaac.”
 Since the author of the Shema used echad rather than yachid, it is believed the Shema does not express absolute oneness and allows for plurality in God.
 However, as already indicated, plurality is not seen in the word echad.
 As discussed above, plurality is sometimes seen in nouns echad modifies including the plural elohim, a word commonly associated with YHWH.
 Nothing in the word YHWH by itself indicates plurality.
 Does the plurality found in elohim indicate plurality in YHWH?